lblod/app-lpdc-digitaal-loket/docs/adr/0012-use-applicative-tenant-filtering-in-lpdc-management.md

 ## Context

-For performance, stability and transactions reasons, we prefer to use the virtuoso database directly, instead of going through mu-authorization service.
+For performance, stability and transaction reasons, we prefer to use the virtuoso database directly, instead of going through mu-authorization service.

 This means that the applicative tenant filtering that mu-authorization provides cannot be relied on anymore.